 Note that within arrange() we have replaced long_happy with filter(.data = happy_data, duration > 1) so instead of creating an object long_happy and using it, we use the code that filters the file directly.
 We have nested the filter() function within arrange().
 This method has the advantage that we are not unnecessarily storing objects, but the disadvantage that it is difficult to read and understand.

-In the interests of writing clear and easily-readable code, we recommend using the pipe operator |> to link functions.
+In the interests of writing clear and easily-readable code, we recommend using the pipe operator |> (a pipe | followed by a right bracket >) to link functions.
 As its name suggest the pipe operator creates a pipeline between functions allowing the output of one function to flow into the next.
 In the current example, we can use the pipe operator as follows:

 long_happy_sort <- filter(.data = happy_data, duration > 1) |> arrange(duration)